 Another beach to discover is located near the coastal town of Agropoli: we are talking about Trentova Bay.
 Here, a few kilometers from the city (also very beautiful) coming out of the green of the uncontaminated nature rises this place that goes to merge with an extraordinary sea with its shades of blue; a sea always clean, fresh and where you can spend wonderful days strictly with your head under water.FIND OUT MORE ABOUT THE ATTRACTIONS IN SALERNO'S AREA ❯

-The Rena Majore Beach is located in the north-western part of Sardinia, it differs from the first for the thickness and consistency of the sand, much coarser and grainy, almost mini pebbles, which return a unique environment of its kind.
+The Spiaggia di Rena Majore (Rena Majore Beach) is located in the north-western part of Sardinia, it differs from the first for the thickness and consistency of the sand, much coarser and grainy, almost mini pebbles, which return a unique environment of its kind.
 The sea, deeper than other bays as La Pelosa, is a paradise for snorkeling: in fact, there is so much flora and fauna in this small corner of paradise.

-4. Beach of San Vito lo Capo, Trapani
+Spiaggia di San Vito lo Capo, Trapani (Sicily)

 Transparent sea, golden sand, and colours that at sunset make the eyes shine to all those who witness this spectacle.
 We are talking about the beach of San Vito Lo Capo, a kiss, a moment of passion, between the white houses of the town and the fascinating promontory of Monte Monaco.
 A true paradise where nature and the Sicilian lifestyle offer unforgettable vacations.
 A natural reserve that combines with the art and architecture of a historic place and all to be discovered.

-Fine sand, blue sea, and tropical colors, enough for this and other places nearby to be known as the "Maldives of Salento" or even "The Seychelles of Salento".
+Fine sand, blue sea, and tropical colors, enough for the Spiaggia di Pescoluse (Pescoluse Beach) and other places nearby to be known as the "Maldives of Salento" or even "The Seychelles of Salento".
 The environment here is mainly sandy but several rocky points of the coast create a natural combination to know and discover.FIND OUT MORE ABOUT THE ATTRACTONS IN LECCE❯

 Did you like this?
 Let us know